Santoshjonnakuti/CPU-Scheduler-Simulator/ReadMe.md

 6. After that Process will be popped out from the ready Queue and then next process state will be running.
 8. If its Burst time is greater than 0 then Running will be written to the status.txt.
 9. If the Simulation Time Stops then Program Exits.
-10. Its a Non-Preemptive Algorithm.
+10. It's a Non-Preemptive Algorithm.
 11. So, once Processes is running it will exit only after completion.

 #### SRTF Algorithm